 On all the aspects of the Grand Canyon Mummies topic that Dennis Guern and I will be studying, one aspect is the feasibility of the cave's existence as viewed on Google Earth.
 We brought in our researcher James Carroll, who has been a real whiz with Google Earth to help us narrow possibilities.

-#1 in series LINK The Original Article
+#2 LINK Original Article

 #3 LINK Others Attempts To Find the Giants' Cave

-#6 LINK Hopi Ant People
+#6 Link Hopi Tale of the Ant People

-#7 Link Momia de la Cueva
+#7 Link The Story of the Momia de la Cueva

 Deciding to get a sense of all the locations that meet criteria, we began to do some Google Earth surveys of areas that have had mining (as these mummies apparently mined), lava dams from ancient times 10,000+ years ago where water levels rose to meet the cave entrance area, and Kinkaid's account as well as other researchers surmising potential locales.
 Let's have a look -